DNSSEC Adoption in 2026: Only 0.47% of DNS Queries Are Actually Protected (July 2026 Update)

 For SaaS sales and security teams, the more interesting question is what DNSSEC adoption says about the prospects on your target list.
 Signed zones aren't randomly distributed.
 They cluster with other signals — DMARC enforcement, SPF coverage, modern CDN usage, and organised DNS operations.
 A company that's deployed DNSSEC cleanly is almost always a company that's made other mature infrastructure decisions.
 That pattern matters when you're trying to segment an account list by technical readiness.

 Our DNS detection data at TechnologyChecker already captures signing status alongside DMARC, SPF, DKIM, and CDN provider for tens of millions of domains.
 Cross-referencing DNSSEC with those other signals is a surprisingly clean way to identify security-mature accounts — the kind that typically convert well for enterprise security tooling, compliance software, and zero-trust platforms.
-If your team wants to know which of your prospects have deployed DNSSEC (and the rest of their security stack), TechnologyChecker's detection covers 50M+ domains including DNS security signals.
+If your team wants to know which of your prospects have deployed DNSSEC (and the rest of their security stack), TechnologyChecker's detection covers 29.9 million active domains including DNS security signals.
 Pair that with the country-level patterns above and you get a ranked view of where your mature buyers actually live.

 The other thing the data is useful for is timing.
 Resolver-side growth of 1.03 percentage points in a single quarter is the sort of shift that moves what "a secure prospect" means.
 Accounts that were unsigned in 2024 and are signed in 2026 are often in the middle of larger infrastructure modernisation projects — often adopting serverless compute like AWS Lambda at the same time.
 That's a buying signal.
 Pricing information for TechnologyChecker plans that include DNS-layer detection is available on our pricing page.